-Finally, as a municipality with ambitious transport, liveability and climate change targets, it is crucial the City of Melbourne is in a position to leverage the potential offered by emerging DTT.
-Doing so will help maximise opportunities to support the strategic directions of the City of Melbourne.
+Finally, as a municipality with ambitious transport, liveability and climate change targets, it is crucial the City of Melbourne is in a position to leverage

 2. Aims

 The aim of this project is to deliver on Council Plan Action 6.3.9: 'Investigate the role we [City of Melbourne] have in relation to emerging technologies and trends associated with transport such as online apps for taxis, cars and parking'.